 More directly relevant to our investigation, we observe a general tendency for the ID of the more complex ambiguous condition to dominate the simpler unambiguous condition.
 In this case, however, the generic-ID-peak phase is not acting as a clear delimiter between different ID patterns, and the difference between the curves tends to be small.

-\paragraph{}In sum, we found that ID reflects our predictions based on the (psycho)linguistic literature, but in very distinct ways for the three contrasts considered.
-Formal complexity emerges as the linguistic phenomenon most consistently affecting ID profiles: processing deeply nested structure plausibly requires more complex features, leading to higher ID profiles for subordinated structures.
-Further, the differentiation between the two sentence types emerges over the layers that coincide with the generic-ID peak, which was proposed as a signature of deeper linguistic processing.
+\paragraph{}In sum, ID confirms our predictions based on the (psycho)linguistic literature, but in very distinct ways for the three contrasts considered.
+Syntactic nesting emerges as the linguistic phenomenon most consistently affecting ID profiles: processing deeply nested structure plausibly requires more complex features, leading to higher ID profiles for subordinated structures.
+Further, the differentiation between flatter and more nested sentences emerges over the layers that coincide with the generic-ID peak, which was proposed as a signature of deeper linguistic processing.
 It figures that nested structure processing is part of this phase.

 ID also responds to long-distance agreement resolution, but in this case the complexity effect is visible earlier, typically before the generic-ID peak.
 From a strictly structural point of view, center-embedded and right-branching sentences are identical, and their meaning only differs in terms of which element is foregrounded.
 Thus, the early ID differentiation might be a marker of a lower-level, word-bound kind of processing, linked to matching agreement features between the main subject and its predicate.
-Intriguingly, for most models we observe higher post-generic-peak ID for right-branching sentences, which we linked to their final nesting, thus relating it to a formal property similar to that of subordinated sentences above.
+Intriguingly, for most models we observe higher post-generic-peak ID for right-branching sentences, which we linked to their final nesting, thus relating it to the ID increase of the subordinated sentences above.

 Finally, yet another ID pattern appears for ambiguity resolution.
-Ambiguous and unambiguous profiles are similar, but the ambiguous constructions have (slightly) higher ID across the board.
-This pattern is open to multiple interpretations, but it might suggest a contrast that is not linked to specific phases of linguistic processing, but rather to the instability triggered by ambiguity (e.g., the higher complexity could be triggered by keeping both sentence interpretations open until the end).
+Ambiguous and unambiguous profiles are similar, but the ambiguous constructions have higher ID across the board.
+This pattern is open to multiple interpretations, but it suggests a contrast that is not linked to specific phases of linguistic processing, but rather to the instability triggered by ambiguity (e.g., the higher complexity could be triggered by keeping both sentence interpretations open until the end).